-The impressive glacier world in the Vallelunga in the Val Venosta, can be experienced along a Glacier Education Path.
+The impressive glaciers of the Vallelunga valley in the Val Venosta can be experienced along the Glacier Education Path

 In the Vallelunga, a side valley of the Val Venosta in the west of South Tyrol, glaciers seem to be within reach.
 The gorgeous alpine world includes important gigantic glaciers like Mt.
 Vedretta di Vallelunga.
 Located on the north side of Mt.
 Palla Bianca (3,738 m a.s.l.), the glacier is the highest one of the Oetztal Alps on South Tyrolean territory.
 Unfortunately, also this glacier already has forfeited a big part of its surface.
 In 1997 still 4.24 sq km were measured, almost 10 years later the glacier had a surface of only 3.93 sq km.